Act-On Announces Act-On InSite, New GenAI Web Agent

 How Many CTAs Should I Use in a Blog?

 Blogs are a bit unique because they represent a golden opportunity to further educate your audience.
-In fact, we recently updated our blog template to create more opportunities for additional content.
+Most blogs contain 1-2 CTAs.
+However, we recently updated our blog template to create more opportunities for additional content.
 In this new version, we have at least seven calls-to-action, although most of them are fairly obscure and benign to prevent distracting the reader.

 On each blog page, we have: